KaiPar/CricketScoreUpdator/README.md

 # Cricket Score Updator
 This program on running will tell us the live score of a cricket match.
-(To view the other score of other march you need to change the url in the code)
+Works only with the link in the code.